squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 Let's revisit the files in the models folder.
 In both files, we use `prms["group_by_dim"].get_selected("dim_col")` to get the "dim_col" attribute from the selected parameter option.
 Writing this sort of "Python-like" code in a SQL/Jinja file can be a poor developer experience, especially if you're using an IDE that can provide auto-completion for Python files.

 Instead, we can use the `pyconfigs/context.py` file to improve the developer experience.
-We use its **main** function to transform all selected parameter options into useful values (usually strings), and setting them as key-value pairs in a dictionary called **ctx**.
+We use its **main** function to transform all selected parameter options into meaningful values that can be used by the models, and set them as key-value pairs in a dictionary called **ctx**.
 Then, in the SQL/Jinja files, the dictionary values can be referenced using the **ctx** keyword.

-For example, we can update the `context.py` file contents to look like this:
+For example, we can update the [context.py] file contents to look like this:

 ```python
 from typing import Any